Find the measure you need.

 Design and Development

 A graphic and web designer with over 10 years of experience, James has a long collaborative history with the relationship science community.
-Past projects include logos for the the 2016 International Association for Relationship Research (IARR) conference, the International Singles Studies Association (ISSA), and multiple research lab logos and websites.
+Past projects include logos for the 2016 International Association for Relationship Research (IARR) conference, the International Singles Studies Association (ISSA), and multiple research lab logos and websites.